-- Nomination packets are emailed to company representatives and are due back by April 1.
+- Nominations are open and due by April 3.

 - Contractors or owner/agency representatives nominate projects.

 - A winner for work completed in 2020 will be selected; the winner and owner representative will be presented with an award to recognize the best project in each category.

 - Late submittals will not be considered.